borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 The verbosity flag makes borgmatic list the files that it's archiving, which are those that are new or changed since the last backup.
 Eyeball the list and see if it matches your expectations based on the configuration.

+If you'd like to specify an alternate configuration file path, use the `--config` flag.
+See `borgmatic --help` for more information.

 ## Autopilot